 No employer = no problem!
 This seems to be the rationale behind so many women ditching their bosses and quitting their jobs in pursuit of entrepreneurship.
 And it does make perfect sense, says our Los Angeles workplace discrimination attorney Matthew A. Kaufman.

 A recent report from FitSmallBusiness.com revealed that female-owned businesses grew five times faster than the U.S. average over the past nearly a decade all across the nation, and California has been one of the leading states for women choosing to become entrepreneurs.

-California has been ranked the fourth best state for women who seek to start their own business.
+California has been ranked the fourth-best state for women who seek to start their own businesses.
 Georgia leads the pack, while Florida and Maryland round up the Top 3 best states for women-owned enterprises.

 The report also found that about 130 new women-owned businesses are established each day in California, which is the highest number among all 50 states.
 Interestingly, female-owned businesses account for more than 37% of all businesses in California.

 While our best workplace discrimination attorneys in Los Angeles at The Kaufman Law Firm certainly encourage all women across California to pursue their entrepreneur dreams and open their own business, don’t let your former employer get away with workplace violations.

 After all, with the right strategy and with the legal help of a skilled attorney, you can obtain compensation for such forms of gender discrimination in the workplace as: